 However, the issue is that most states don't have an exemption that protects cash—or it's minimal.
-Also, to recover this money, you’ll have to file a lawsuit in the bankruptcy court against your creditor.
+Also, to recover this money, you'll have to file a lawsuit in bankruptcy court against your creditor.
 Whether that makes financial sense will depend on how much you stand to get back and how much your attorney will charge to file the lawsuit.

-After your bankruptcy case, your creditors cannot resume garnishments on discharged debts, such as credit card balances, personal loans, and medical bills.
+After your bankruptcy case ends, your creditors cannot resume garnishments on discharged debts, such as credit card balances, personal loans, and medical bills.
 But creditors can resume garnishments on nondischargeable debts because you’ll remain responsible for paying them.

 If the court dismisses your case without a discharge, you lose the benefit of the automatic stay, and your creditors can resume their garnishments (and other collection actions) for all debt types.